IrisBroadcast/ophrys-signage/README.md

    ```

 The script will fetch an installation tool and start it up automatically.
-To continue setup follow the on-screen instructions.
+To continue setup, follow the on-screen instructions.

 ### Advanced